 Cookware is mainly manufactured out of various types of metals (alloys and non-alloy).
 Each metal has its own set of advantages and disadvantages which are mostly determined by what use you will put the different materials of cookware too.
 Some cooking materials contain chemical materials that when leached into your food during the cooking process can cause very harmful health issues if ingested.

 Some governments have tried to legislate against these possible health hazards but the administrative agencies responsible for enforcing the legal protections have not always succeeded.
-The following is a rundown of some of the more common metals from which cookware is constructed, their relative weaknesses, and any safety concerns you need to be aware of.
+The following is a rundown of some of the more common metals from which cookware is constructed, their relative weaknesses, and any safety or health concerns you need to be aware of.

-These are mainly made out of perfluorinated chemicals (PFCs).
+Nonstick pans are mainly made out of perfluorinated chemicals (PFCs).
 They compromise a family of chemicals of which a significant number are associated with various health defects.

 These health defects and/ or issues include but are not limited to small sizes and lower birth weights among children, high cholesterol levels, inflammation of the liver, and a vulnerable immune system.